 This simple Mediterranean side takes very little time to make and compliments many grilled meats and vegetables.

 Traditionally, Tabbouleh is made using Bulgar Wheat.
 Bulgar is cracked wheat that has been partially cooked.
-It’s a common ingredient in many Middle Eastern and Mediterranean dishes.
+It’s a common ingredient in many Middle Eastern dishes, Lebanese food, and Mediterranean dishes.

 It has a nutty flavor and is added to soups, stuffings and salads like Tabbouleh.
 The most common way to prepare Bulgar is to rehydrate it in seasoned liquid, just like couscous.